bwsw/cloudstack-ui/docs/source/CS-UI_Webshell.rst

 In future releases, this plugin will be extended with additional features such as integration with the VM access key store and dashboard for efficient work with many open SSH sessions.

 This feature is not available in basic CloudStack UI and API.

-Plugin deployment and configuration instructions can be found on the plugin page.
+Plugin deployment and configuration instructions can be found below.

 Deployment Instructions
 ------------------------------